wolfranAlpha/workout-app/README.md

 There are a lot of requirements - read the SRD and make sure that you understand all of the requirements.

-Create a design document in your pprefered format.
+Create a design document in your prefered editor.
 It should help your reviewer understand your intentions for implementing the application.
 Make sure to include a description of your API, the backend architecture, and anything else that you feel would help someone understand your implementation.

 As part of your design, make sure to include a mock of the FE - created in whatever interface you prefer - such that we can understand how a user will interract with the flows in your application.